PercHead: Perceptual Head Model for Single-Image 3D Head Reconstruction & Editing: Results

-Across both datasets and in both evaluation setups, our method consistently outperforms all baselines in terms of PSNR, LPIPS, DreamSim, and ArcFace, demonstrating strong reconstruction fidelity, perceptual realism, and identity consistency.
-While GAGAvatar achieves slightly higher SSIM, our method achieves superior results in all other metrics, particularly those better aligned with human perceptual quality and recognition robustness.
+Across both tasks, our method consistently outperforms all baselines in terms of PSNR, LPIPS, DreamSim, and ArcFace, demonstrating close low-level reconstruction, high perceptual realism, and high identity preservation.
+The results indicate that our model is exceptionally well-suited for 3D-consistent reconstructions.
+While GAGAvatar achieves slightly higher SSIM, our method achieves superior results in all other metrics, particularly those better aligned with human perceptual quality and identity preservation.

-The performance gap becomes even more pronounced in the extreme views scenario, where input and target images are taken from drastically different angles (e.g., side or top views).
-This setting simulates real-world use cases such as immersive avatar creation from single-side views.
-Here, other methods degrade significantly, especially in perceptual and identity metrics, while our method remains remarkably consistent.

-These results indicate that our model generalizes well across challenging viewpoints and maintains 3D-consistent realism and identity preservation in extreme viewing conditions.
+The performance gap becomes even more pronounced in the extreme views scenario.
+The best performing baseline, PanoHead, degrades significantly in LPIPS (+ 11\%), DreamSim (+23\%), and ArcFace (+16\%).
+In contrast, our method remains signifcantly more robust under these challenging conditions, even showing slightly better scores in ArcFace (+8\%, +15\%, -3\%).